-Course Description: World Cultures is a class designed to explore other cultures around the world from a variety of viewpoints.
-Students will explore the interaction and impact of government, demographics, economics, the environment/geography and culture on people in various regions of the world.
+Course Description: World Cultures is a class designed to explore cultures around the world.
+Students will explore the interaction and impact of government, demographics, economics, geography and culture on people in various regions of the world.
 Students will also investigate contemporary events and how those events connect to history.
 Students will be expected to participate respectfully in discussion, think critically, and write in a clear and concise manner.
 The first semester will be focused on Europe, Africa and the Middle East while the second semester will focus on Russia, Asia, Latin America, and Native American tribes in Montana.

 All lectures are posted on the Moodle link (on right hand side of this page).